kingreza/theswiftbook/chapters/structures.md

 }
 ````

-In Swift, strucdtures like classes can extending, we will cover this in more details
+In Swift, structures like classes can extending, we will cover this in more details

 TODO: just give a few examples of how a structure can be created and even create them from different protocols perhpas and then link to protocols